Last Updated on 02.10.2024 by hrushetskyy

 Recycling Tires

-Similarly, each year, the rubber from tens of millions of tires is repurposed into a variety of different products.
-Common items such as these are often made from recycled tires:[1]
+Each year, tens of millions of tires are repurposed into a wide range of products.
+Many common items that we encounter regularly are made from recycled tires, including:[1]

 Recycling Oil